Sherifa Zuhur

 Sherifa D. Zuhur is an academic and national security scholar of the Middle East and Islamic world.
 She was most recently a visiting scholar at the Center for Middle East Studies, University of California, Berkeley and is the director of the Institute of Middle Eastern, Islamic and Strategic Studies.

 Career

 Her most recent book on the arts is Popular Dance and Music in Modern Egypt a unique survey and analysis of Egypt's many dance and musical genres.
-She previously wrote, Conflicting Interests in Egypt: Political, Business, Religious, Gender, Popular Cultureco-authored with Marlyn Tadros (Lewiston, New York: Edwin Mellen Press: 2017). as well as a monograph on the political situation in Mubarak's Egypt, a book on the rise of Islamism in Egypt and its impact on women and many other studies of issues in Egypt and other Middle Eastern countries.
+She previously wrote, Conflicting Interests in Egypt: Political, Business, Religious, Gender, Popular Culture co-authored with Marlyn Tadros (Lewiston, New York: Edwin Mellen Press: 2017). as well as a monograph on the political situation in Mubarak's Egypt, a book on the rise of Islamism in Egypt and its impact on women and many other studies of issues in Egypt and other Middle Eastern countries.
 She published an extended opinion piece on the case of Sirhan Sirhan on the 50th anniversary of the assassination of Robert F. Kennedy.